All Episodes

 And so that demonization just reduces us.

-Now we're politically c incorrect.
+Now we're politically incorrect.

-Uh now we are being lumped in with extremists.
+Now we are being lumped in with extremists.

-You know, uh the the racist angle.
+You know, the racist angle.

-Every everybody's a racist who who supports Trump.
+Everybody's a racist who supports Trump.

-That's that's the that's the accusation.
+That's the accusation.

-Well, let me Micah, you've got a you've got a great, great point here, but I just want to give you some little historical perspective.
+I just want to give you some little historical perspective.

 I think I'm older than you are, and they've been saying that about us no matter who our candidate is.

-They've been saying it about our candidate, our party at large, the conservative movement at large, and the effort to rebut it uh and the ways to do it have been discussed backwards and forwards for as long as I've been doing this program, and nobody has come up with a singular best way to deal with it.
+They've been saying it about our candidate, our party at large, the conservative movement at large, and the effort to rebut it and the ways to do it have been discussed backwards and forwards for as long as I've been doing this program, and nobody has come up with a singular best way to deal with it.

 You said Trump does believe in America.